boltops-tools/terraspace-docs/_docs/cloud/workflows/cli.md

 {% include cloud/recommendations.md %}

-Note, if your TFC user does not have permission to create the workspace, then your admin to must create the workspace ahead of time for you.
+Note, if your TFC user does not have permission to create the workspace, then contact your admin to precreate the workspace ahead of time.